By Mollie Rolfe

 Once I moved on to college I decided to declare on the application form that I was slightly dyslexic, so the college called me in and tested me themselves.
 After another few hours of tests they came to the conclusion that I was actually dyslexic – not just a ‘bit’ – and also slightly dyspraxic.
 It was a nice feeling to know that after so many years of trying so hard yet not getting the grades I should have and not knowing why, I now finally had an answer.

 After working hard through college but only coming out with okay results I still decided to go on to University to do a business degree.
 Three years later I’m currently on my placement year and I’ve have come out with pretty decent results in university, if you take into consideration all the difficulties I’ve encountered.
 I really couldn’t be more proud of myself.

 I chose to apply for many undergraduate placement schemes and after a long hard debate with myself I chose to say I was dyslexic on the application form.
-After a few declined applications, I finally had a call from Enterprise to invite me for an interview.
+After a few declined applications, I finally had a call from Enterprise to invite me for a job interview.